diskoverdata/diskover-docs/source_files/plugins_autoclean.md

 #!/bin/bash
 #
 # Move directory and modify it's destination path
-# We don't need to check if directory exists since autoclean takes care of that
+# We don't need to check if source directory exists since autoclean
+# takes care of that before calling this script
 #

 # get source path from arg 1